Copper prices are expected to trade sideways today: Angel Broking

 Outlook

-No concrete outcome of the U.S.-China trade spat might weigh on the market sentiments and push the prices lower.
-On the MCX, Copper prices are expected to trade sideways today; international markets trading lower by 0.17 percent at $5871.5 per tonne.
+No concrete outcome of the U.S.-China trade spat might weigh on the market sentiments and weigh on the prices lower.
+On the MCX, Copper prices are expected to trade sideways today; international markets trading higher by 0.21 percent at $5832.50 per tonne.

 For all commodities report, click here